anjalirahamatkar/CandelaTechnology-Assessments/README.md

   1. Use Fedora Operating System.If you don't have so you can install virtual box and fedora iso image on windows.
   2. Configure an Apache server
-  3. Fork and Clone this Repository to your local machine.
+  3. Clone this Repository to your local machine and make your duplicate private repository
-  4. Create your project and upload content to a your local repository.
+  4. Create your project and upload content to a private repository.
+  5. Add my username(anjalirahamatkar) to